YoshidomeGroup-Hydration/porous-diffusioin-isomap/README.md

 # porous-diffusioin-isomap
 ## GitHub Repository Overview
-This repository predicts the gas diffusion coefficient of unknown porous structures using Isomap method.The training dataset consists of the logarithmically transformed power-spectrum 3D voxel images (HDS (3-1)) obtained from 126 porous structures.The trained Isomap model is loaded and used to estimate the diffusion coefficient Dpred for a given test map.The test map must be provided as TIFF images of 3D image slices (HDS (1-1)).The conversion to the logarithmic power spectrum is performed automatically.
+This repository predicts the gas diffusion coefficient of unknown porous structures using Isomap method.The training dataset consists of the logarithmically transformed power-spectrum 3D voxel images (HDS (3-1)) obtained from 126 porous structures.The trained Isomap model is loaded and used to estimate the diffusion coefficient D_pred for a given test map.The test map must be provided as TIFF images of 3D image slices (HDS (1-1)).The conversion to the logarithmic power spectrum is performed automatically.

 ## Requirements
 Python **3.12.3** or later